ruinahkoh/phantom_agent_lead_generation/README.md

 ### Experiments done
 - First iteration: The current node is a “one-shot planner.”
 LLM sees the phantoms, emits a JSON list of IDs.
-- Second iteration:The planning node can be replaced with a reAct agent.
+- Second iteration:The planning node was replaced with a reAct agent.

 With a ReAct agent we have an interactive reasoning loop.
 The LLM can iteratively propose: